astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## Step 4: Create a GitHub connection

-An [**Airflow connection**](connections.md) is a set of configurations for connecting with an external tool in the data ecosystem.
+An [**Apache Airflow® connection**](connections.md) is a set of configurations for connecting with an external tool in the data ecosystem.
 If you use a hook or operator that connects to an external system, it likely needs a connection.

 In your example DAG, you used two operators that interact with two external systems, which means you need to define two different connections.